 - The DCAU style animated movie Superman: Doomsday briefly mentions this as a Kick the Dog moment.
-Lex Luthor has found a cure for muscular dystrophy... but he's holding them back until they can slow it down to a lifetime treatment and make more money, as he's not satisfied with the $300 billion he estimates it would already make him.
+Lex Luthor has found a cure for muscular dystrophy, but he's holding it back until he can slow it down to a lifetime treatment and make more money, as he's not satisfied with the $300 billion he estimates it would already make him.

 - The Tuskegee syphilis experiment.
 A clinical study run by the US government for fifty years on the progression of syphilis in southern Blacks.
 When the study started, it involved treating syphilis with an expensive and not-very-effective treatment.
 When the funding got reduced, they couldn't afford the treatment.
 Instead, they just continued to study the patients, while telling them they were being treated so they could study the progression of the disease, without informing them exactly what they had.
 Then, during the course of the study, a cheap and effective cure (penicillin) became available, but the doctors in charge realized that curing the patients would put an end to their research.
 Not only did they withhold treatment, but they refused to tell the subjects what they were sick with, allowing the disease to spread in the process.
 This pretty much destroyed any future attempts at using science to justify racism.
 It showed that black people also were affected by the disease exactly the same that white people were.
 Before this, it was almost accepted that white people were medically different from black people and therefore superior or such nonsense.